tdwg/website/conferences/2026/registration/index.md

 The program for TDWG 2026 will be composed of keynote presentations, symposia, discussion sessions, working meetings, workshops, and posters.
 There will be up to five sessions running concurrently each day.

-The conference will run over 4 days from 21 to 24 September with excursions planned before and after the conference plus a full day of excursions on Wednesday 23.
-You need to book excursions separately.
+The conference will run over 4 days from 21 to 24 September with excursions planned before and after the conference, plus a full day of excursions on Wednesday 23.
+You will need to book excursions separately.

 ## Keynote speakers